Rosetta Stone vs Babbel vs Duolingo: Best App For Fluency

 • Learners who prefer guided, grammar-aware lessons.

-• Travelers and professionals who need quick conversational skills.
+• Travellers and professionals who need quick conversational skills.

 • Those who appreciate clean structure and varied exercises.